Choosing the right ranch holiday: Guest ranch or working ranch?

 What if I want to do both?

-Another interesting option would be Zapata Ranch.
+Some guest ranches have the main lodge and a separate working ranch.
+If guests are interested in cattle work, this can easily be organised.
+This is, for instance, possible at Zapata Ranch.
 Zapata is located in southern Colorado, at the foot of the Sangre de Cristo Mountains and fascinating Sand Dunes reserve.
 It offers a variety of riding activities that include working and moving cattle, trail rides and working alongside the wranglers.
 Zapata is also a great choice for anyone interested in conservation schemes, as the staff on the ranch is very involved in sustainable ranch management practices.
 On your riding holiday, you are very welcome to learn about important land conservation management practices, cattle and bison production, and grazing programmes established at the Ranch.
 Those looking to relax after their ride will enjoy yoga sessions and massages!

 Overall, ranch holidays are undoubtedly a great way to experience the outdoors from the back of a horse.
 It really does not matter which ranch holiday you choose, beautiful landscapes, hospitality and adventure are a given.